Ale-JRD/Trads/content/post/index-T1.md

 From the context, it’s clear that he was once a Hero from Another World.

-「—Tch, what a creepy bastard… just listening to his words, it doesn’t even feel like we’re “fighting”…」
+“—Tch, what a creepy bastard… just listening to his words, it doesn’t even feel like we’re “fighting”…”

 Although Gio had inflicted numerous injuries on Ars, the battle was still in a stalemate.